zdavatz/spreadsheet/README.md

 If you don't like [RubyGems](http://www.rubygems.org), let me know which installation solution you prefer and I'll include it in the future.

-If you can use 'rake' and 'hoe' library is also installed, you can build a gem package as follows:
+Tu build the gem you can do:

-* `rake gem`
+* `gem build spreadsheet`

 The gem package is built in pkg directory.